 Modern Slavery Act 2015: Slavery and Human Trafficking Statement 2021

 Sandvik is a high-tech and global engineering group offering advanced products and services that enhance its customers' productivity, profitability and safety.
-The business is organized into three business areas and our customer segments are: Mining industry, engineering industry, energy industry, automotive industry, construction industry, aerospace industry, consumer-related industry and miscellaneous.
+The business is organized into four business areas and our customer segments are: Mining industry, engineering industry, energy industry, automotive industry, construction industry, aerospace industry, consumer-related industry and miscellaneous.

 Sandvik UK is part of the Sandvik Group.
 Our ultimate parent company is Sandvik AB with head office in Stockholm and parent company of the Sandvik Group, with subsidiaries in more than 60 countries.
 The Group employs about 37,000 employees and sales in more than 160 countries.
 Sandvik AB is a public company with its shares listed on Nasdaq Stockholm.

 We are a global business that runs our day to day operations in a consistent manner with a clear focus on proper governance of the business.
 Our governance model, The Sandvik Way, describes our common way of working throughout the entire organization.
 A central part of our governance structure is our Code of Conduct.
 The Code of Conduct applies to all parts of Sandvik’ s organization and contains details how to report potential breaches of the Code of Conduct.
 All of our staff are trained to perform in accordance with the Sandvik Way and the Code of Conduct including the Sandvik Supplier Code below.

 Slavery and trafficking is prohibited in most national legislations and Sandvik complies with applicable legislations in the countries where it operates.
 As expressed in our Code of Conduct, we are committed to the ten principles in the UN Global Compact, OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
 All these international regulations and guidelines prohibit slavery and forced labour.